dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 The `/bookForm` route is mapped to the `BookForm` component along with two props representing the browser history and the authentication service implemented in `AuthService` module.

-Let's implement the `BookForm` component by creating a file named `BookForm.js` and putting inside it the following code:
+Then, you will implement the `BookForm` component by creating a file named `BookForm.js` and putting inside it the following code:

 ```javascript
 import React from 'react';